Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 # Bugs

 ## Date: Thursday, 17th December, 2020

-With the CANVAS background image, it is not displaying its intended resoultion.
-Will try to resolve this issue.
+- With the CANVAS background image, it is not displaying its intended resoultion.
+    - Fixed this issue by setting the background image as inline style.

-Stroke line not appearing on the CANVAS.
+- Stroke line not appearing on the CANVAS.
 It appears very briefly when I refresh.
-Will try to resolve this issue.
+    - Fixed this issue by using function init() and window.requestAnimationFrame(draw).

+## Date: Friday, 18th December, 2020

+- Stroke line appearing pixelated.

+    - Fixed this issue by setting the CANVAS width and height as inline style.

 ---